Nourish Shake

 Between cutting out unhealthy habits, following a balanced diet, moving more and asking for professional help, you can start your weight loss journey [4].
 Check out our 6 tips below.

 Looking at how to lose weight fast at 50 might be the wrong approach.
-If you're seeking fast results, you're probably looking at short-term solutions which aren't sustainable [5].
+If you're seeking fast results, you're probably looking at short-term solutions that aren't sustainable [5].

 Try to start small and set a few goals and healthy habits around your health and fitness.
 This might be going for a walk each morning or swapping your nightly soft drink for water — whatever it is, start small and work up from there.